nichtJakob/OneTwoTree.jl/README.md

 You can find more extensive examples utilising the `Iris` and `BostonHousing` datasets from `MLDatasets` in [`demo_classification.jl`](https://github.com/nichtJakob/OneTwoTree.jl/blob/master/demo_classification.jl). and [`demo_regression.jl`](https://github.com/nichtJakob/OneTwoTree.jl/blob/master/demo_regression.jl).
 The latter further compares `DecisionTree` performance to that of a `Forest`.

+> [!NOTE]
+> Tree Construction in its current state can be slow.
+Therefore, it may be advised to use small/low dimensional training datasets for the moment.

 ## 📚 **Further Reading for Developers**